valhalla/valhalla-docs/explorer/tutorial.md

   ![Generate isochrones for walking](/images/mobility-explorer-isochrones-walking.png) The map updates to show color-coded rings that represent where you can reach within 15-, 30-, 45-, and 60-minute time increments.
 You may need to zoom out to see the entire walkshed area.
 Notice that you cannot reach Alameda (the island area to the south of Oakland) by walking from this point because there is no direct pedestrian access from here.
 It requires taking either ferry or having a vehicle to cross over by tunnel.
   ![Map of isochrones for walking](/images/mobility-explorer-isochrones-walking-map.png)
 4. Try the biking and driving options to see how the shapes compare to walking.
-With a bicycle or car, you could get to Alameda (by bicycle because you can access a bridge toward the southeast or by car because you can take the tunnel). _Note: The driving isochrone map does not yet consider current traffic conditions._
+With a bicycle or car, you could get to Alameda (by bicycle because you can access a bridge toward the southeast or by car because you can take the tunnel). _Note: The driving isochrone map does not [yet](https://mapzen.com/blog/announcing-open-traffic/) consider current traffic conditions._
 5. Click `transit` to view where you can travel by transit.
 By default, isochrones are calculated for the current time.
 6. Click the clock button and try changing the departure time to be during workday commute hours, weekends, and after midnight to see the differences.

 Typically, transit service is reduced at night and on weekends, so it is likely that the polygons are much smaller then than during working hours.

 Notice that there are some areas that are disconnected from the main groupings in Oakland.
-These rings likely surround distant train stations or ferry terminals.
+These rings likely surround train stations or ferry terminals that are geographically distant but within reach of fast transit service.

 ## See the effect on travel times without certain operators or routes